U.S. House Passes Bill Cracking Down on TikTok

 Reacting to the bill’s passage, Byte Dance, the owner of TikTok, expressed discontent to several U.S. news outlets, ““This process was secret and the bill was jammed through for one reason: it’s a ban,” a TikTok spokesperson said after the vote was passed.
 “We are hopeful that the Senate will consider the facts, listen to their constituents, and realize the impact on the economy, 7 million small businesses, and the 170 million Americans who use our service.”

 The bill now heads to the U.S. Senate.
-House Speaker Mike Johnson has publicly urged the Senate to pass the bill so that it can head to President Joe Biden’s desk.
+House Speaker Mike Johnson has publicly urged the Senate to pass the bill.
+Then it would head to President Joe Biden’s desk.
 The president has publicly stated that he would pass the bill.

-If you’re wondering how the TikTok bill, the EU AI Act, or any other AI regulations and laws worldwide could impact you and your business, don’t hesitate to reach out to BABL AI.
+You might be wondering how the TikTok bill, or any other AI regulations and laws worldwide could impact you.
+Therefore, don’t hesitate to reach out to BABL AI.
 Their Audit Experts can address your concerns and questions while offering valuable insights.

 Subscribe to our Newsletter